 Pilots have a blunt phrase for one failure mode, got-to-get-there-itis.
 The destination becomes the point.
 The larger Purpose, living to fly another day, gets pushed aside.
 Commercial airlines counter that with pre-loaded go-around rules set when people are calm.
 Leaders need the same discipline.
 Set the rule for abandoning an initiative before the initiative starts flattering your ego.

 The 2011 Financial Crisis Inquiry Commission report showed the other trap.
-Bank executives and boards let models speak as if the models were the decision.
-Roger Estall and I used that case in Deciding because the report made the point brutally clear: assumptions about a benign, stable environment sat underneath the printouts.
-The model suited them because a printout feels safer than owning a judgement call.
-When the context shifted, the paper kept arriving and the judgement had already gone missing.
+Banks let models speak as if the models were the decision, and the assumptions about a benign, stable environment sat underneath the printouts.
+That is the ugly little trick.
+Paper looks objective right up until the world stops behaving like paper.
 I wrote about that failure in strategic decision making for leaders.
-When the strategic challenge involves defining the right problem before solving it, strategic problem solving shows how the same five steps apply.

 The process leaders actually need

 I do not need five leadership traits and I doubt you do either.
 I need a leader who frames the decision properly and names the weak assumption while somebody can still challenge it.
 Once that has happened, sufficient certainty becomes a practical judgement instead of a mood, and monitoring follows because the room already knows what drift would look like.
+I wrote separately about what effective decision making in leadership actually requires, because the answer is not courage or vision.
+It is making the assumptions visible before authority hardens into action.

 That is the logic inside the Universal Decision-Making Method.
 If you want the full mechanics, the decision-making frameworks hub and the method page do that work.
 What matters here is simpler: hierarchy distorts conversation and ego distorts stopping rules.
 Showmanship gets rewarded because it is easier to admire than thought.